Nthabeleng0/Nthabeleng0/README.md

 **A**ction: After completing the Professional Networking lessons and quiz, I created my LinkedIn profile from scratch.
 I uploaded a professional photo, wrote an “About Me” section that highlighted my passion for technology, and listed my skills and projects.
 I began connecting with classmates, lecturers, and a few industry professionals.
 I also joined tech-related groups and started commenting thoughtfully on posts to build visibility.

-**R**esult: Within a few weeks, I gained over 60 connections and even received advice from a software developer about career growth in IT.
+**R**esult: Within a few weeks, I gained 36 post impressions and even received invites to online workshops about career growth in IT.
 I realized networking isn’t just about finding jobs — it’s about learning, sharing, and being part of a professional community.
 It was empowering to see how one online profile could open so many doors.

 ---